jongio/memealyzer/README.md

    1. Open the repo in VS Code `code memealyzer`
    1. Hit F1, then select "Remote Containers - Open Folder in Container"

+   > It can take a while to open the Dev Container the first time, but subsequent opens will load much faster.

 ### 2. Provision Azure Resources